cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/README.md

 ### _compare_uprns.py_

-Assess the added UPRN information via the agent with static data once added from Ordnance Survey using FME
+Assess the added UPRN information via the agent with static data once added from Ordnance Survey using FME.

+## Using the Building Retrieval scripts

+The `query_buildings.py` script is used to retrieve building footprints for buildings with vs. without instantiated UPRN information to analyse potential structural differences between respective buildings.
+Primary focus is to understand whether the non-retrieval of UPRN information using the UPRN agent seems legit or rather erroneous.
+The script creates .geojson files to be overlayed with other maps in QGIS / FEM Data Inspector to visually analyse potential structural differences.